 Ah, one of the most thriving impacts of this pandemic, sustainability.
 Travelers worldwide are taking on the character of responsible citizens and multiplying on sustainability.
 The travel industry will flood with more supportive measures to cater to a more healthy world.
 Climate change is an emerging topic that has gained limelight due to this disastrous pandemic.
 Days with more sustainable travel policies are here.
 Climate control is the new normal.

 This deadly pandemic will not remain forever, but its effects might just hold on.
 Habits like adding a mask to your outfit and carrying sanitizer sprays might not fade very soon.
 Will we ever stop panicking when someone coughs in the room?
 Google suggestions on coronavirus symptoms?
 Will they still haunt us?
+Do you want to know more news about this?
 Well, all of this is in question to what the future has in store for us.
 With the 2nd phase kicking in, people need to be more cautious.
 There might just be a halt in the new normal.
 Even if you are traveling, safety precautions are mandatory, along with utmost caution.